Tours Introduction Walking Tour, Tours

 The sides of the cathedral are supported with enormous flying buttresses and spires.
 The north transept has two extra buttresses and a rose window.
 The window has a bar across its face to provide extra strength.

 The nave holds a monumental tomb for the children of King Charles VII and Ann of Brittany.
-Made in 1506, the Italian style tomb is of carrara marble.
+Made in 1506, the Italian-style tomb is of Carrara marble.

-Three enormous rose windows of stained glass adorn the west, the north and south ends of the cathedral.
+Three enormous rose windows of stained glass adorn the west, north, and south ends of the cathedral.
 The windows were made in the style of the glass artisans of Tours.
 They admit more natural light and sharpen the images.
 This permitted more expressiveness in the subjects depicted, creating a three-dimensional effect.

 At last, the cathedral is finished.
 The "wait" is over.